Roscoe Arbuckle: First trial

-On September 17, 1921, Arbuckle was arrested and arraigned on charges of manslaughter.
-He arranged bail after nearly three weeks in jail.
-The trial began November 14, 1921, in the city courthouse in San Francisco.
+The trial began on November 14, 1921 in the San Francisco city courthouse.
 Arbuckle hired as his lead defense counsel Gavin McNab, a competent local attorney.
 The principal witness was Prevon.
-At the beginning of the trial Arbuckle told his already-estranged wife, Minta Durfee, that he did not harm Rappe; she believed him and appeared regularly in the courtroom to support him.
-Public feeling was so negative that Durfee was later shot at while entering the courthouse.
+At the beginning of the trial, Arbuckle told his estranged wife Minta Durfee that he had not harmed Rappe.
+Durfee believed him and appeared regularly in the courtroom to support him.
+Public feeling was so negative that shots were fired at Durfee as she entered the courthouse.

-Brady's first witnesses during the trial included Betty Campbell, a model, who attended the party and testified that she saw Arbuckle with a smile on his face hours after the alleged rape occurred; Grace Hultson, a local hospital nurse who testified it was very likely that Arbuckle raped Rappe and bruised her body in the process; and Dr. Edward Heinrich, a local criminologist who claimed that the fingerprints on the door to the hallway proved that Rappe had tried to flee, but that Arbuckle had stopped her by putting his hand over hers.
+Brady's first witnesses during the trial included model Betty Campbell, who attended the party and testified that she saw Arbuckle with a smile on his face hours after the alleged rape occurred.
+Another witness, hospital nurse Grace Hultson, testified that it was very likely that Arbuckle raped Rappe and bruised her body in the process.
+Criminologist Dr. Edward Heinrich testified that fingerprints on the hallway door proved that Rappe had tried to flee, but that Arbuckle had stopped her by placing his hand over hers.
 Dr. Arthur Beardslee, the hotel doctor who had examined Rappe, testified that an external force seemed to have damaged the bladder.
-During cross-examination, however, Campbell revealed that Brady had threatened to charge her with perjury if she did not testify against Arbuckle.
+However, during cross-examination, Campbell revealed that Brady had threatened to charge her with perjury if she did not testify against Arbuckle.
 Dr. Heinrich's claim to have found fingerprints was cast into doubt after McNab produced a maid from the St. Francis Hotel who testified that she had thoroughly cleaned the room before the investigation took place.
 Dr. Beardslee admitted that Rappe had never mentioned being assaulted while he was treating her.
-McNab was furthermore able to get Nurse Hultson to admit that the rupture of Rappe's bladder could very well have been a result of cancer, and that the bruises on her body could also have been a result of the heavy jewelry she was wearing that evening.
+McNab coaxed Hultson to admit that the rupture of Rappe's bladder could have been the result of cancer and that the bruises could have been caused by the heavy jewelry that Rappe was wearing that evening.